mattgoetz7/CSE-5544-Assignment1/README.md

 ---I have included a file with links to two Tableau Public visualizations.

 ---I have also included two MATLAB files that contain my other two visualizations.
-They are labeled "ASSIGNMENT1.M" and "Assignment1_Matlab2.M"
+They are labeled "ASSIGNMENT1.m" and "Assignment1_Matlab2.m"

 ---Additionally, I have posted files containing my MATLAB source code for each of my visualizations.

+---Also, my reviews are also located in the repository labeled "Assignment1Reviews.pdf"

 My favorite visualization I created is the plot using circles I created in Tableau.
 I think it most effectively showed changes in medical encounters over time based on gender.
 The colors are visually appealing and you can easily extract a lot of information from it.